General Info

 In other situations, the following conditions must be met to become a co-tenant:

-• The main tenant and/or the future co-tenant have no rent arrears;
+- The main tenant and/or the future co-tenant have no rent arrears;

-• Cohabitation may not lead to overcrowding;
+- Cohabitation must not lead to overcrowding;

 We will reject the request if:

-• A breakup is the reason;
+- A relationship breakdown is the reason;

 If you meet the aforementioned conditions, you can apply for co-tenancy via the website.